A Progress Report on mainstream adoption of Blockchain

 What is Decentralization? – In Relation to Blockchain

 Generally, decentralization refers to the transfer of authority, specifically regarding decision-making and planning away from a central unit.
 In other words, planning and decision making are made by nobody in particular.

-Hence, Decentralization can be referred to as a system in which networks operate on a peer-peer basis.
-Information, data and transactions shared between people or devices in a s system or economy is executed on a peer-to-peer (user-to-user) basis – mostly with the aid of Blockchain technology.
+Hence, Decentralization can be referred to as a system in which networks operate on a per-peer basis.
+Information, data, and transactions shared between people or devices in a s system or economy is executed on a peer-to-peer (user-to-user) basis – mostly with the aid of Blockchain technology.

 Decentralization gives room for to metamorphose from the conventional silo models to a platform with no borders and no reliance on a central authority.